-Welcome to – to the best of our knowledge – the world’s first review of Fuji Instax Mini Monochrome!
+Welcome to – to the best of my knowledge – the world’s first review of Fuji Instax Mini Monochrome!

 Technically the film isn’t supposed to be released until some time in October 2016 but I’ve no word of an embargo, so here goes.

 Fuji Instax Mini is hands-down FUN to use and whilst Instax Wide – with its increased resolution – produces images of an arguably higher quality (in relative terms), the Mini format has its charms.
 Sure the camera’s are mostly fully automatic but it’s only a matter of time before someone sees sense and gives us the option of manual control.

 Speaking of charms, they’re not just limited to the color and design of the cameras..oh no. There’s also a mind-boggling range of licensed and color options for the film itself.

 When combined, the collective power of Disney, Rilakuma and Hello Kitty make the Instax Mini machine totally unstoppable.
 In fact, if my memory serves, Fuji Instax as a whole was the best selling “Camera and Photo” brand for Amazon over Christmas 2015.

 For those of you without a clue as to what I’m on about, put on your shades and scroll down…